-If you don’t know anything about wine, that’s okay because Scout and Cellar will teach you everything you need to know to become a successful consultant.
+If you don’t know anything about wine, that’s okay because Scout and Cellar says they will teach you everything you need to know to become a successful “consultant”.

-Vintage wines can be purchased through their website or from a representative.
+As mentioned, vintage wines can be purchased through their website or from a representative.
 They call these sales reps “consultants“.

 As a representative, you can provide a far more personalized experience for your clients by identifying their distinct taste preference and recommending the best wines for them.

 These reps do not keep their own stock of wine; the wine, instead, is delivered directly to the buyer by the company.

 Scout & Cellar obtains a limited amount of stock for their assortments, so if they do run out of stock, buyers are unlikely to find in their selections the same bottle they have previously purchased.
 Sarah, the owner, sources out a few new types every month…sounds kind of interesting, but I can easily imagine frustrated customers who find a wine they like.

 Now that you know the history of the company, let’s dig a little deeper.

 To be considered Clean-Crafted, a wine must pass two rounds of private lab testing to make sure that it is free of artificial pesticides, chemical additives, and has less than 100 ppm of total sulfites.